Super Mother 2

-Super Mother 2 (Սուպեր մամա 2) is an Armenian adventure comedy film written by Robert Martirosyan and Arman Marutyan and directed by Arman Marutyan and Vahagn Khachatryan.
+Super Mother 2 (Սուպեր մամա 2) is a 2017 Armenian adventure comedy film directed by Arman Marutyan and Vahagn Khachatryan and written by Marutyan and Robert Martirosyan.
 The film is a sequel to the 2015 film Super Mother and mostly has the same cast.
 The film was completed in 2017 and was available in Armenian theaters from October 5, 2017.
 In the Republic of Artsakh, the film premiered on October 8.
 The official trailer was uploaded by Kargin Studio to YouTube on September 16, 2017.
 Marutyan has also mentioned that the second movie is approximately twice more expensive than the first one.

 Plot

-Karen and Sona continue their life together, however, Karen does not pay an attention to his family.
-Sona's company's accounter steals a lot of money and manages to hide them.
-Karen becomes Karine one more time, tries everything to get back the money and reconcile with his wife.
-Menua, despite being the main villain of the first movie, helps Karen to get back the money.
+Karen and Sona continue their life together, however, Karen does not pay attention to his family.
+Sona's company's accountant steals a lot of money and manages to hide them.
+As Karen realizes that Sona may face criminal charges and possibly be imprisoned for the lost money, he hatches a plot to transform into Karine once more, tries everything to get the money back and reconcile with his wife.
+Menua, despite being the main villain of the first movie, helps Karen retrieve the money.